Jearny58/Jearny58.github.io/_posts/2019-08-05-capstone-chronicles-aug-5-2019.md

 Now, onto learning rate; what is it?

+To keep it as simple as possible, learning rate affects how much the weights of the network are adjusted with respect to the loss, which is also known as [gradient descent](http://wiki.fast.ai/index.php/Gradient_Descent).

+Gradient desceEffectively, a learning rate that is too high will fail to coner

 We can also see the `auroc`, `recall` and `precision` scores in addition to the `error_rate` which gives an additional high-level perspective on how 'wrong' our model is.